Kmeakin/walrus-report/src/30-implementation.md

 ```

 Alternatives to this "batch processing" model do exist, and are growing in
-prominance as programmers start to demand more advanced features of thier
+prominence as programmers start to demand more advanced features of their
 Integrated Development Environments (IDEs).
 For example, `rust-analyzer`,
 provides IDE features such as code completion, error highlighting and code
 navigation.
 To do this it must replicate the front and middle ends of the